U-Shift/Transport-Demand-Modelling/9-HazardBasedModels.md

 > survival times.
 If this is false, the Kaplan–Meier method is
 > inappropriate.

+### 2. Cox proportional-hazards Model

+The Cox proportional-hazards model is semiparametric method that produces estimated hazard ratios (sometimes called rate ratios or risk ratios).
-#### Cox Proportional Hazard Model Estimates of the Duration of Commuter Work-To-Home Delay to Avoid Congestion
+Let’s perform a Cox Proportional Hazard Model Estimate estimate the model for Duration of Commuter Work-To-Home Delay to Avoid Congestion

 ``` r
 result.cox <- coxph(Surv(minutes) ~ gender + rate_of_travel + distance + population, data= data.delay2)